Last Updated on March 20, 2021 by Julia Wilson

-Plaque is a sticky biofilm which coats the teeth that contain bacteria which stick to the teeth.
-Composed of several types of bacteria, some host cells (macrophages, white blood cells, and epithelial cells), organic and inorganic material (saliva, food debris, gingival crevicular fluid and bacterial toxins).
+Plaque is a sticky biofilm that coats the teeth.
+It is composed of several types of bacteria, some host cells (macrophages, white blood cells, and epithelial cells), organic and inorganic material (saliva, food debris, gingival crevicular fluid and bacterial toxins).

 Without proper dental care, up to 70% of cats will have gum disease by the time they are three.

 As if the loss of teeth isn’t bad enough, gum disease has a greater impact on the body than just the teeth.
 The mouth has a rich supply of blood vessels, and bacteria can enter the bloodstream and travel to the kidneys and heart, causing damage to both organs.

 How to get a cat used to dental care

 Most cats don’t like to have their mouth touched, ideally start from an early age.

 - Start slow, just a few seconds at a time with some gauze wrapped around the finger to get the cat used to having his teeth and gums touched.
 Give your cat a treat afterwards.